 ROBOTS: Okay, ‘robot’, singular.
 HBH has a robot.
 Her name is Mabel (yes, she is a ‘she’) and she is very cool.
 She is a vacuuming robot and can keep small children and middle aged men occupied for hours.
 She lives at the end of the hall by the Master and Queen bedrooms.
 There should be a remote control nearby that you steer her around with but if you just press the start button, she will start randomly cleaning and won’t stop until she senses her battery is running down and she will return home.
 Note that Mabel likes to escape so please watch that she doesn’t start vacuuming the beach or the back yard.

 SEAWALL: There is a concrete seawall that runs from 13th Street to 14th Street along the front of HBH and the neighbouring properties.
 There are additional seawalls that go further up the beach.
 The wall is about 1′ thick and goes about 8′ down into the sand/ground creating a ‘terraced effect’ so that we have an ‘upper beach’ and a ‘lower beach’.
 The purpose of the seawall is to stop erosion of the area in front of the houses.
-At the time of writing there is about a 1′ ‘step’ from the upper to the lower beach.
-That step has been as much as 3′ and as little as 0′ in previous years; it all depends on the sea and the storms that normally happen in September/October.
+At the time of writing there is almost no ‘step’ from the upper to the lower beach.
+That step has been as much as 3′; it all depends on the sea and the storms that normally happen in September/October.
 Occasionally, during a storm or when it is very windy, we will get waves above the seawall but usually not.
 Please remember to put beach toys, kayaks, chairs, etc. on the ‘upper beach’ (house side of the seawall) so that the tide does not take them away.